-At McPin, the Young People's Involvement In Research team are regularly asked what we have learnt from working with young people since 2017.
+At McPin, the Young People's Involvement In Research team are regularly asked what we have learnt from working with young people for over four years now.
 The answer is we have learnt a lot.
-And we decided to try and summarise this learning in a resource that could help others who want to work with young people.
+We decided to try and summarise this learning in a resource that could help others who want to work with young people.